ihollander/js-mini-challenge-fetch/README.md

 **YOUR NOTES**
 ```
-Add id to the playerdiv, add a patch request to the event listener for the like button.
+I first added the db id to a new data attribute (id) for the playerdiv.
+Then I added a patch request to the event listener for the like button - this just sends the updated likes to the db.
 ```